Drones for Construction

 A drone can achieve close up, top down and side level views from any position over the area of interest, views that may not be available by any other means. e.g. a cherry picker may not be suitable for access to all areas around a building or other infrastructure.

 Targeted resource allocation

-This of course does not replace the need for a full inspection by an experienced surveyor/inspector where an issue has been identified, but it can significantly reduce costs, disruption and risk to workers by identifying those instances where work at height is not required - allowing work at height resource to be allocated only where it is needed.
+This of course does not necessarily negate the need for a full inspection by an experienced surveyor/inspector where an issue has been identified, but it can significantly reduce costs, disruption and risk to workers by identifying those instances where remedial work at height is not required.

 Construction Site Progress Photography

 Drones offer significant cost savings over manned aircraft for construction progress photography.

 They can attain viewpoints that are often unobtainable by manned aircraft that have to maintain an altitude much higher than drones and therefore cannot get those lower angle perspectives that give so much detail.